kl1nton/1_Applied_Basic_Science/3 Pathology.md

     E. These tumours have a poorer prognosis

 ## Questions 101-105

 ### Question 101
+A 45-year-old man who smokes 30 cigarettes a day is diagnosed with a non-small-cell lung cancer.
+On CT he has a 4cm tumour involving the left upper lobe bronchus, which is >2cm from the carina.
+What tumour stage has this man got, according to the TNM staging system?

+    A. TIS
+    B. T1
+    C. T2
+    D. T3
+    E. T4

 ### Question 102
+A 35-year-old man who has been a heavy smoker for the last 18 years complains of severe pain in both legs even at rest and has chronic ulceration of his toes.
+Which of the following conditions is he most likely to have?

+    A. Wegener’s granulomatosis
+    B. Buerger’s disease
+    C. Kawasaki’s disease
+    D. Polyarteritis nodosa
+    E. Takayasu’s arteritis

 ### Question 103
+Hamartomatous polyps in the colon are a feature of:

+    A. Peutz–Jeghers syndrome
+    B. Familial adenomatous polyposis syndrome
+    C. Gardner’s syndrome
+    D. Turcot’s syndrome
+    E. Lynch’s syndrome

 ### Question 104
+Which of the following is a seronegative spondyloarthropathy?

+    A. Osteoarthritis
+    B. Rheumatoid arthritis
+    C. Tuberculous arthritis
+    D. Lyme arthritis
+    E. Psoriatic arthritis

 ### Question 105
+Immediate hypersensitivity reactions involve primary as well as secondary mediators.
+Which of the following substances is a secondary mediator of inflammation?

+    A. Histamine
+    B. Prostaglandin D2
+    C. Chondroitin sulphate
+    D. Chymase
+    E. Tryptase

 ## Questions 106-110

 ### Question 106
+The appendicectomy specimen from a 64-year-old woman was sent for histology because there was a suspicion that the bulbous swelling in the tip may be a carcinoid tumour.
+The histology report confirmed the diagnosis.
+Which of the following statements about carcinoid tumours of the appendix is correct?

+    A. The appendix is the most common site of gut carcinoid tumours
+    B. All appendiceal carcinoids are symptomatic
+    C. Of appendiceal carcinoids 90% metastasise
+    D. All appendiceal carcinoids are associated with carcinoid syndrome
+    E. The overall 5-year survival rate for carcinoid tumours is less than 20%

 ### Question 107
+Primary gastrointestinal lymphomas usually arise as sporadic neoplasms but also occur more frequently in certain patient populations.
+Which of the following patient populations is least likely to have primary gastrointestinal lymphomas?

+    A. Chronic gastritis caused by *Helicobacter pylori*
+    B. Chronic sprue-like syndromes
+    C. Native inhabitants of sub-Saharan Africa
+    D. Congenital immunodeficiency states
+    E. Infection with human immunodeficiency virus (HIV)

 ### Question 108
+A 35-year-old woman with progressive weakness and easy fatiguability for the last 6 months is seen in the Emergency Department complaining of anorexia, nausea, vomiting, weight loss and diarrhoea of 1 month’s duration.
+On examination she is noticed to have hypotension and hyperpigmentation of the skin.
+Laboratory tests show hyperkalaemia, hyponatraemia and hypoglycaemia.
+What is the most likely diagnosis in this case?

+    A. Hypothyroidism
+    B. Addison’s disease
+    C. SIADH
+    D. Diabetes insipidus
+    E. Primary hyperaldosteronism

 ### Question 109
+Which of the following drugs exerts a protective effect against colon cancer?

+    A. Methotrexate
+    B. Cyclophosphamide
+    C. Tamoxifen
+    D. Etoposide
+    E. Aspirin

 ### Question 110
+Povidone–iodine surgical scrub is used as an antiseptic skin cleanser for preoperative scrubbing and washing by surgeons and theatre staff and preoperative preparation of patients’ skin.
+Which of the following statements about povidone–iodine is __true__?

+    A. It is a quaternary ammonium compound
+    B. It acts by disrupting the bacterial cell wall
+    C. It is bacteriostatic
+    D. It is active against spore-forming organisms
+    E. It acts by denaturing proteins

 ## Questions 111-115

 ### Question 111

 ### Question 112

 ### Question 113

 ### Question 114

 ### Question 115

 ## Questions 116-120